If you’re a homeowner, you’re probably concerned about termites.

 Common signs of termites found during Orlando termite inspections are:

-warped or stuck windows and doors (termites have a high moisture content, so they can cause the wood they are in to expand), and
+- Warped or stuck windows and doors (termites have a high moisture content, so they can cause the wood they are in to expand)

 One of the less common signs of termites is a soft clicking sound in your walls.
 If they sense danger, termites bang their heads against the walls of their tunnels to warn the rest of the colony.